-Update: An update to this article is made on July 11 2016 based on feedback from a reader.
+Update: An update to this article has been made on June 26 2017.
+A previous update was made on July 11 2016 based on feedback from a reader.
 Thanks to all our readers for their valuable comments and feedback.

 We are planning on writing so many things that we are getting confused about what to write first.
-For example, we have written the first part of the childcare support search but have not published the second part yet.
-We said in Reddit that we will write our stories on house shopping but we have not published anything regarding house hunting yet.
+For example, we said in Reddit that we will write our stories on house shopping but we have not published much regarding house hunting yet.
 Before we start writing those stories, we feel that we should explain the geography of El Paso, TX first so that readers have a clear idea about the jargons we will use.
 Of course, every town has its own jargons!

-Everyone, who has lived in El Paso even for for a day or two, must have heard about the east side and the west side of El Paso.
+Everyone, who has lived in El Paso even for for a day or two, must have heard about the east side and the west side terms.
 In my first year in El Paso, I got confused about which side was east and which side was west.
 I came up with two terms: industrial east (IE) and residential west (RW).
-The terms IE and RW are not correct phrases since both sides have residential areas and both sides have industries/business centers but they help me remember which side is what.
+IE and RW are not correct terms since both sides have residential areas and both sides have industries/business centers.
+However, they help me remember which side is what.
 Remembering this is not hard when we use Google Earth to figure out the source of this side conundrum through visual inspection.

 As shown in the figure, the North Franklin Mountain divides El Paso into East and West sides.
 As stated earlier, we have everything in both the sides.
 However, the east side is more industrial and business oriented.
 The westside is more residential and lesser industrial.
 We have shopping malls and big grocery stores (including Walmart and Albertsons) in both the sides but we have the El Paso International Airport and the Fort Bliss Army base in the East side only.
-We have residential areas in both the sides but we have more car dealers in the east side.
-Moreover, the east side has Costco but west side doesn’t have it.
-This is why I said that the east side is more business oriented (IE: Industrial East) and the west side is more residential (RW: Residential West). 🙂
+We have residential areas in both the sides but we have more car dealers in the East side.
+Moreover, the East side has Costco but West side doesn’t have one.
+This is why I said that the East side is more business oriented (IE: Industrial East) and the West side is more residential (RW: Residential West). 🙂

 The sun rises in the east everywhere in the world, which is a fact.
 This indicates that the sun rises a little later in the west side of El Paso than the east side.
 Duh … sun rises late in any west land later than an east land. 🙂 The North Franklin Mountain blocks the sun in the west side for an hour on average in the morning.
 How long in the morning the mountain blocks the sun depends on how close you are to the mountain.
 Although the sun being blocked by the mountain for a bit sounds negative, you can imagine what a view is created by the sun rising from the mountains!
 We do not have a picture right now but someday we will take a picture of the sunrise from the west side and include it here.